aklashto/finesse/README.md

 ## Build System

 This project uses the [meson](https://mesonbuild.com/) build system.
-See the [installation instructions](https://mesonbuild.com/SimpleStart.html) in the meson documentation.
+To install meson, see the [installation instructions](https://mesonbuild.com/SimpleStart.html) in the meson documentation.
+The meson configurations for the project are based on those in this [meson sample project](https://github.com/tiernemi/meson-sample-project) repo.

 To build and run, enter the following commands: